wearpants/twiggy/doc/configuration.rst

 Line-oriented formatting
 ========================
-:class:`~twiggy.formats.LineFormat` is formats messages for text-oriented outputs such as a file or stdandard error.
+:class:`~twiggy.formats.LineFormat` formats messages for text-oriented outputs such as a file or standard error.

 .. autoclass:: twiggy.formats.LineFormat
     :noindex: